-Adding a visual element to your storytelling helps children process the information they receive.
-Visual aids also help children focus on the story, as well as make sense of abstract concepts.
-Without visual aids, it can be challenging for children to understand abstract concepts because of their age and developmental differences.
+Adding a visual element to your storytelling will help children process the information they are receiving.
+Visual aids also help children focus on the story, as well as make sense of abstract concepts that can be challenging to understand at their age due to developmental differences.
 A good visual aid accentuates the meaning of Scripture without adding to it or causing the children's minds to veer off into a different direction.

-Before using any visual aids, first read what the Bible has to say.
-If you read the Scripture and then outline the Bible story, you will be more likely to use visual aids in ways that best convey the Bible's original meaning.
+Before using any visual aid, make certain that you first read what the Bible has to say.
+If you read the Scripture and then outline the Bible story, you will be more likely to use visual aids in ways that best convey the original meaning of the Bible.